 St George's Market

 On Fridays, the Variety Market, as the name suggests, offers a range of different items from antiques to clothes, and is also famous for its fish market.
-The Variety Market hosts about 248 stalls and visitors can find books, crafts and food and pretty much anything else.
+The Variety Market hosts about 250 stalls and visitors can find books, crafts, food and pretty much anything else.
 The City Food and Craft Market is on Saturdays, and offers the freshest local, international and speciality foods, as well as crafts, flowers, plants, art, pottery and glass and metal work.
 There is usually live music at the market, so that visitors can shop to the jolly strains of local musicians.
 The Sunday Market is a mixture of the other two markets, also offering a staggering array of goods.
 St George's Market also hosts a special Christmas craft market every year during the festive season.
-The market is probably the best place in Northern Ireland to shop for souvenirs!
+The market may also be the best place in Northern Ireland to shop for souvenirs!

 Transport: A free shuttle runs to and from the market on Fridays and Saturdays.

 Opening times: Friday: 6am to 3pm.
 Saturday: 9am to 5pm.
 Sunday: 10am to 5pm.